 With restrictions to file sharing, you can also control who can move files and folders outside your organization while moving content from:

-Avoid Data Loss with a Secure G Suite Backup
+Avoid Data Loss with a Secure Google Workspace Backup

-To avoid data loss situations, you need to back up your Google Drive data on a regular basis.
+To avoid data loss situations, you need to backup your Google Workspace data on a regular basis.
 Google allows you to download and back up the Drive’s data on your local system, but this process is lengthy and can take plenty of time.
 So, to save your time and back up your Google Drive’s data carefully, it is recommended to use an automated tool.

 Securing file sharing in Google Workspace is crucial to protect your information, reputation, and brand value.
 Once an organization gets the tag of being a victim of data loss, it’s hard to get back to the same position again.
 That’s why having control over file sharing in your Google Drive is critical for every administrator.
 This article talks about the unique ways you can implement to secure file sharing in your organization.